Estimate Time5 min

 Investment implications

 The shift to enable some firms to offer ETFs without the requirement to disclose holdings daily may help reduce the potential costs to shareholders associated with full transparency.
-At the same time, these new ETF structures are designed to provide transparency into the funds’ holdings and drivers of performance.
+At the same time, active ETF structures are designed to provide transparency into the funds’ holdings and drivers of performance.
+And market demand from investors who are seeking the benefits of ETFs and who believe in the potential of active management has clearly shown an appetite for such investments.

 Find the right ETF for you